 Continuing on, drain a container of fresh mozzarella pearls.
 I love those cute little balls of mozzarella.
 If you can’t find them, use another type of fresh mozzarella.
 You may have to slice it into bite size pieces.
 Please don’t use regular mozzarella cheese if you can help it, it’s just not the same.

 Slice tomatoes and a red onion.
 If you think red onions are too strongly flavored, I have a great hint for you on the recipe card.

 Mix everything together in a big bowl with half of the dressing and refrigerate until ready to serve.
 Why only half the dressing?
 The pasta tends to absorb a lot of dressing while it chills in the fridge, and your salad will seem kind of dry when it’s ready to serve.
-I like to stir in additional dressing right before I serve the caprese salad.
+I like to stir in additional dressing right before I serve the pasta salad.

 Oh, and don’t forget the fresh basil!
 I’m not much of a green thumb but I always grow a pot of basil on my deck.
 Raid your herb garden and fold in lots of freshly sliced basil right before serving your salad.

-I just can’t wait for you to try caprese pasta salad!
+I just can’t wait for you to try Caprese pasta salad!

-Traditional caprese antipasto salads require three essential ingredients: fresh mozzarella, tomatoes, and basil.
+Traditional Caprese antipasto salads require three essential ingredients: fresh mozzarella, tomatoes, and basil.
 But there are still lots of ways you can make this salad your own.